you need to know it

 Perhaps when previously untapped wells of care-for-others are accessed, there’s no stopping the flow.
 Or perhaps it was just that, after five days locked in stare-downs with my mother’s cat, my eyes were playing tricks on me.

-This may explain why, on Tuesday afternoon when I went to The Times Web site and saw the photo of with Henry Kissinger, a funny thing happened.
+This may explain why, on Tuesday afternoon when I went to The Times Web site and saw the photo of Sarah Palin with Henry Kissinger, a funny thing happened.
 A wave of self-recognition and sympathy washed over me.

 That’s right — self-recognition and sympathy.
 Rising up from a source deep in my subconscious.
 I saw a woman fully aware that she was out of her league, scared out of her wits, hanging on for dear life.
 I saw this in the sag of her back in her serious black suit, in the position of her hands, crossed modestly atop her knees, and in that “Mad Men”-era updo, ever unchanging, like a good luck charm.